Lokankara/Souvenir/README.md

   We do not use databases (only files).
   We use collections to store data in the program.
 In the processing process use Streams (or do not use them if it is easier without them) Note.
-Different brands may have souvenirs with the same name.
-For example, the souvenir "Branded Cup" may be available from the brands "National University of Shipbuilding and Privatbank.
+Different manufacturers may have souvenirs with the same name.
+For example, the souvenir "Branded Cup" may be available from the manufacturers "National University of Shipbuilding and Privatbank.

 `mvn sonar:sonar`